Introduction

 Focus on building a team that ‘works together’.
 Start by defining primary roles for the departments.
 To simplify this process, define goals!
 When you know what your goals are, you will be able to define roles for each department with ease.

-With clearly defined roles, maintaining harmony in the team and fostering trust within its people is the next process so that everyone can achieve more and achieve fast.
+With clearly defined roles, maintaining harmony in the team and fostering trust within its people is the next process so that everyone can achieve more and achieve faster.

 For this, you need to ensure that: